-Staff Training and Meeting Attendance: The Contractor shall ensure that all staff members have appropriate training, education, experience, and orientation to fulfill the requirements of the Contract.
+Staff Training and Meeting Attendance: The Contractor shall ensure that all staff, whether employed or under Contract, have appropriate training, education, experience, orientation, and credentials, as applicable, to perform assigned job duties and fulfill the requirements of the Contract.

 The Contractor shall provide initial and ongoing staff training that includes an overview of AHCCCS, AHCCCS Policy and Procedure Manuals, Contract requirements and State and Federal requirements specific to individual job functions.
 The Contractor shall ensure that all staff members having contact with members or providers receive initial and ongoing training with regard to the appropriate identification and handling of quality of care/service concerns.